isadoritas/odin-recipes/README.md

 # odin-recipes
-My assignments from The Odin Project Course
+My assignment from The Odin Project Course
-First Website.
+First Website
 Using only HTML